Bringing Black Friday to B2B: The Ultimate Guide

 On the face of it, Black Friday appears to be created exclusively for B2C, but is it possible for B2B merchants to get a slice of the action?

 Since the 1950s, the term ‘Black Friday’ has been used in the USA to refer to the Friday after Thanksgiving – the day on which consumers begin their Christmas shopping in earnest.
 To capitalise on this spending spree, retailers began running special, limited time offers and discounts, resulting in Black Friday being the busiest shopping day in the States every year since 2005.
-But it's not just for our friends over the pond.
-More recently, this retail holiday has been adopted by retailers across the world, especially in the west.
+But it's not just for our friends across the pond.
+More recently, this retail holiday has been adopted by retailers around the world, especially in the west.

 Black Friday psychology: how does it work?

 As consumers, we all love a deal.
 Half price?
 Go on then.
 Buy one get one free?
 Sign us up.
 Keywords and phrases like ‘sale’ or ‘discount’ grab our attention primarily because of the scarcity and urgency that they indicate.
 If we don’t purchase the discounted product or service while we can, we believe we will miss out on the opportunity to save some money.
 It’s this belief which makes offers and discounts so alluring and effective.
+We are driven to take action based on FOMO (fear of missing out), even if the ‘exclusive’ Black Friday deals are not actually any better value than during sales the rest of the year.

 Where Black Friday meets B2B